kreetikk/kreetikk.github.io/_posts/2019-12-13-my-writing-weekend-hikers-jamacho.md

 ![Jamacho View](/assets/images/jamacho-cover.jpeg)
 *View from Jamacho View Tower*

 It's been a long time since I've been wanting to write on so many things.
 And every time I have some excuses on not to.
 Honestly it's cause I'm bad at it and also that I'm afraid to be judged.
 But I just love reading and I've been moved by so many beautiful writings that I've come across.
 I believe these people are truly blessed with powers who could take out their feelings into beautiful words which could totally touch others hearts as well as minds.
-Anyway, coming to my writing, I have no  plan to have such powers (I surely wish to have like being invisible) but I want to write to keep memories for now.
+Anyway, coming to my writing, I have no  plan to have such powers but I do want to write to keep memories for now.
 So I'm going to start my journey of writing from very primary level.

 <!--more-->